pellcorp/creality-wiki/docs/rpi.md

 Then login as the **dietpi** (Default password is `dietpi`) user to start the installation, after logging in, you may be told that first run setup is still going, give it a few minutes and you should be greeted with a login prompt.

+### Ubuntu based distributions

+Currently the installer prevents installing Simple AF for RPi onto Ubuntu based distributions, this is hopefully just a temporary issue!

 ### Armbian

-Should work fine but no formal testing has been performed as yet!
+Might work fine but no formal testing has been performed as yet, I am not even sure if Armbian is Debian or Ubuntu based!

 ### BTT OS